sylv/micro/README.md

 ## installation

-If you need help, join the [discord server](https://discord.gg/VDMX6VQRZm).
+> If you need help, join the [discord server](https://discord.gg/VDMX6VQRZm).
 This guide assumes you are on linux with a basic understanding of linux and docker.

+> To migrate from micro 0.0.x to 1.0.0, see [MIGRATING.md](MIGRATING.md).

 1. Install `git`, `docker` and `docker-compose`
 2. Download the files in this repository, `git clone https://github.com/sylv/micro.git`